 Babel v.
 State created a double standard

 The Houston Court of Appeals in Babel v.
 State, No. 14-17-00762-CR, 2019 Tex.
 App.
 LEXIS 3144 (Tex.App.-Houston [14th Dist.]
 April 18, 2019) (designated for publication) has laid down the gauntlet in an illogical position to “back the blue.”
 So what are the facts?
 On September 5, 2016 Ms. Babel was driving on FM 529 in Harris County.
 The sun was beginning to set.
 All the cars on the road had their lights on except two vehicles.
 The cop was driving in the same direction as Ms. Babel.
 He decided to get ahead of her and then see if she turned on her lights.
 When she did not, he lit her up for failure to use headlights at nighttime under Texas Transportation Code 547.302.

 It is not right for police officers to get a pass under the law when their job requires that they know the law.
 Yes, of course cops make mistakes just like everyone does in all types of different professions.
 But, excusing a wrong because it is a cop that committed it does not make it right.
 Ben Franklin stated, “Those that would give up essential liberty to purchase a little temporary safety deserve neither liberty nor safety.”
 No one is above the law in the United States of America.
 There should be no double standard.
 The courts need a reality check on who they work for, and it is not the cops.

-Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD, who has been practicing for over 24 years and is an author of multiple DWI Defense textbooks and is a national and state-wide lecturer on the law.
+When people look for a Top DWI Attorney or Best DWI Attorney, they look for experience, certification, and respect in the legal community.
+Mimi Coffey is a nationally-renowned trial attorney, board-certified in DWI by the NCDD.
+She has been practicing for over 24 years and is an author of multiple DWI Defense textbooks.
+She is also a national and state-wide lecturer on the law.